avyuktsoni0731/EttyDB/README.md

 Begin managing your database entries through Telegram (Store, Fetch, Update, Delete):

 - **Store**: Create HTML tags on your website to capture user input.
 Add classes in the specified format and include the `gatherInfo()` function in your submit button.
+Make sure to add a placeholder to not get empty type value on telegram.
  Example:
 ```html
     <input type="text" class="userInput" placeholder="username" />